 Local small businesses live and die by their reputation among customers in a well-defined geographic area.
-If your local customers love your company and identify with your brand, the business can boom quickly and grow steadily.
+If your local customers love your business and identify with your brand, a business can boom quickly and grow steadily.
 If they’re turned off by your brand identity, you’re likely to suffer at the hands of your only consumer base.

-Getting into and staying in the good graces of local customers means not only presenting a business model and brand that’s appealing but continuing to present that image.
-Customers forgetting about your business is almost as bad for your bottom line as them disagreeing with it.
+Getting into and staying in the good graces of local customers means not only presenting a business model and brand that’s appealing, but continuing to present that image.
+Forgetting about your business is almost as bad for your bottom line as disagreeing with it!

 Staying in front of your local customers without becoming an annoyance can be tricky.
-Luckily, there are a few surefire ways to tread that line and keep your business a local fan-favorite:
+Luckily, there are a few surefire ways to tread that line with impunity, keeping your business a local fan-favorite:

 Explore Influencer Marketing

 Influencer marketing is a subtle, yet powerful way to stay on the local radar.
 If you’re a restaurant, invite local business reps to bring their lunch meetings to you.
-If you’re a law or accounting firm, volunteer your services for a local nonprofit.
-If you have an expertise in a topic of interest, share your wisdom and experience online in a blog, podcast or enewsletter.
+If you’re a print shop, volunteer your services for a local nonprofit.
 Influencer marketing is all about grassroots reputation building.
-Find people who will talk about your brand, and give them a reason to say positive things about you.
+Find people who will talk about your brand, and give them a reason to say positive things!

 Get Involved In Your Community

 If people see you as a fixture in the community, they’re going to support your business.
 Attend local events, donate to local groups and maintain your standing at the local level.
 Remember, every local impression you make is absorbed by your potential customer base.